Tips to Improve Your Mile Run Time

 Fresh legs can help you run faster and with more intensity, which translates to lower times.

-Make sure your training plan has purpose and that purpose fits your goal.
 Random ad-hoc runs won’t build speed, neither will following a high volume plan for marathon runners.
-Train smart and train for the task.

 TIP #4: IMPROVE YOUR TECHNIQUE

-Learn how to land on the ball of your foot, how to pull for efficiency and how to increase your cadence.
+Learn how to land on the ball of your foot, how to pull for efficiency, and how to increase your cadence.
 Running with poor technique is like driving a car with the brakes on and the clutch half-engaged.

 For more info on technique, check out the Pose Method and Run Faster.